nautobot/nautobot-app-nornir/docs/user/app_getting_started.md

 ## Credentials

-The plugin allows you to integrate via a variety of methods to define your credentials, for details on what the options, see the [feature overview](./app_feature_credentials).
+The app allows you to integrate via a variety of methods to define your credentials, for details on what the options, see the [feature overview](./app_feature_credentials.md).

 ## Inventory

-The plugin allows you integrate Nornir with inventory, for details on what the options, see the [feature overview](./app_feature_inventory).
+The app allows you integrate Nornir with inventory, for details on what the options, see the [feature overview](./app_feature_inventory.md).